YongliHe23/SequenceExamples-GE/pge2/README.md

 ## Preparing a .seq file for the pge2 interpreter

+The key points to keep in mind when creating a .seq file for the pge2 interpreter are summarized here.

 ### Define segments (block groups) by adding TRID labels

 As in tv6, we define a 'segment' as a consecutive sub-sequence of Pulseq blocks that are always executed together,